Skip to main content

 Save money on training

-Rather than let their levy go to waste, schools can use their levy funds to pay for training.
-The levy funds are sat waiting to be spent and apprenticeships are an effective way to recruit, train and retain talent, so it’s a no-brainer really.
+Rather than let them go to waste, schools can use their levy funds to pay for training.
+The money is sitting there waiting to be spent and apprenticeships are an effective way to recruit, train and retain talent.
+It's an easy decision really.

 Meeting targets

-All public sector bodies with more than 250 staff must meet public-sector targets of 2.3% apprenticeship starts each year.
-A school with 300 employees would have to hire 7 apprentices a year, so it’s not a huge undertaking, but is new to many schools.
+All public sector bodies with more than 250 staff must meet targets of 2.3% apprenticeship starts each year.
+This means that a school with 300 employees would have to hire seven apprentices in a 12-month period.
+It's not a huge undertaking, especially as there are so many different functions within a school where apprenticeship training could be given.

 Use it or lose it

-The funds schools pay into the apprenticeship levy will only stay in their NAS accounts for 24 months – after that they’ll be allocated to SMEs.
-Levy funds will start leaving schools’ accounts in April 2019, so they’ve got to get a move on!
+The funds schools pay into the apprenticeship levy will only stay in their NAS accounts for 24 months.
+After that the money will go back to the government for allocation to small and medium sized businesses.

-Apprenticeships have been used to upskill the UK workforce for decades – now it’s time for schools to follow suit.
-And there’s never been a better time to invest in apprenticeships.
-Schools have millions of pounds sat in their levy funds ready to spend on apprenticeships.
+Apprenticeships have been used to upskill the UK workforce for decades and it's great that schools too now have this route into staff training.
+There's never been a better time to invest in apprenticeships.
+After all schools have millions of pounds in their levy funds just waiting to be spent.

 To find out how you can make the most of your apprenticeship levy, download our free guide.